Hamming Code logo Hamming Code

 Hamming codes are used in:

-• RAM Memory: ECC (Error Correcting Code) correction
+• RAM memory: ECC correction

-• Storage: Hard drives and SSDs
+• Storage systems: Hard drives and SSDs

 • Communications: Reliable data transmission

-• Embedded Systems: Protection against interference
+• Embedded systems: Protection against interference

 Conclusions